wp-plugins/alligator-popup/readme.txt

 It does.
 You probably did something wrong.
 Feel free to ask for help on the forum.

+= I am using the plugin and love it, how can I show my appreciation? =

+You can donate via [my donation page](http://cubecolour.co.uk/wp/ "cubecolour donation page")

+If you find the plugin useful I would also appreciate a glowing five star reviews on the [plugin review page](http://wordpress.org/support/view/plugin-reviews/audio-album/ "audio album plugin review page")

 = How do I wrestle an alligator? =

 This page has some handy tips: